What is the E-2 visa?

 Are there any travel restrictions on an E-2 investor visa?

-No, there are no travel restrictions on E-2 visa.
-You may travel as many number of times as required before the expiry of your E-2 visa.
-USCIS also does not impose any limit on time you spend abroad.
+No, there are no travel restrictions on E-2 visas.
+You may travel as many times as required before the expiry of your E-2 visa.
+USCIS also does not impose any limit on the time you spend abroad.

-Can I bring my dependents on E-2 visa?
+Can I bring my dependents on an E-2 visa?

-Yes, you may bring your spouse and unmarried children under the age 21 years to stay along with you.
-They must apply for dependent visas and may stay in the United States through the duration of their authorized stay as long as you maintain a valid E-2 status.
+Yes, you may bring your spouse and unmarried children under the age of 21 years to stay along with you.
+They must apply for dependent visas and may stay in the United States through the duration of their authorized stay as long as they maintain valid E-2 status.